NightRang3r/P4wnP1-A.L.O.A.-Payloads/README.md

 - **LCD Menu**: [`P4wnP1_ALOA_LCD_MENU`](https://github.com/NightRang3r/P4wnP1_ALOA_LCD_MENU.git) - a modified version of this repository is included in the image in the root folder.
 - **OLED Menu V2**: [`P4wnP1_ALOA_OLED_MENU_V2`](https://github.com/beboxos/P4wnP1_ALOA_OLED_MENU_V2.git) - a modified version of this repository is included in the image in the root folder, Adjustments may be needed for Python3.

+You will need to initiate the `install.sh` script in the corresponding directory to install the lcd support.

 ## Exclusive Payloads

-- [`P4wnP1-A.L.O.A.-Payloads`](https://github.com/NightRang3r/P4wnP1-A.L.O.A.-Payloads.git) - A collection of Payloads for P4wnP1.
+- [`P4wnP1-A.L.O.A.-Payloads`](https://github.com/NightRang3r/P4wnP1-A.L.O.A.-Payloads.git) - A collection of Payloads for P4wnP1 already included in the image in the root folder.

 ### Installation Guide